Fever Dream is a short Argentinean book that had book club scared, confused and thrilled.

 Fever Dream has earned some very complimentary reviews.
-The New Yorker said “book is suffused with haunting images and big questions”, while Emma Cline (author of The Girls) described it as “nauseous, eerie read, sickeningly good”.
+The New Yorker said the “book is suffused with haunting images and big questions”, while Emma Cline (author of The Girls) described it as a “nauseous, eerie read, sickeningly good”.
 The Man Booker International Prize nomination seems only the tip of an iceberg of literary praise.

 What’s it about?